Jovan Dučić: Poetry

-It was as a poet that Dučić gained his greatest distinctions.
 He published his first book of poetry in Mostar in 1901 and his second in Belgrade, 1908.

-He wrote prose as well: several essays and studies about writers, Blago cara Radovana (Tsar Radovan's treasure) and poetry letters from Switzerland, Greece, Spain and other countries.
+The six main thematic circles of Dučić’s lyric poetry are: woman (love), God, death, the homeland, nature (that is, Herzegovinian and Adriatic landscapes), and the poem itself (poetry).

-Like Šantić, Dučić's work was initially heavily influenced by that of Vojislav Ilić, the leading Serbian poet of the late 19th century.
+Like Šantić, Dučić's work was initially heavily influenced by Vojislav Ilić, the leading Serbian poet of the late 19th century.
 His travels abroad helped him to develop his own individual style, in which the Symbolist movement was perhaps the greatest single influence.
 In his poetry he explored quite new territory that was previously unknown in Serbian poetry.
 He restricted himself to only two verse styles, the symmetrical dodecasyllable (the Alexandrine) and hendecasyllable—both French in origin—in order to focus on the symbolic meaning of his work.
 He expressed a double fear, of vulgarity of thought, and vulgarity of expression.

+As a poet, he does not have a single or coherent poetics.
+His poetics changed and developed over several decades of creative work.
+A defining feature of Dučić’s poetics is its dynamism.
+His poetic work is distinguished and complex; Dučić’s poems introduce new dramatic contents into Serbian poetry and represent the best of an epoch that is brought to a close by his work.

+In Dučić’s nature poetry, the metaphorical use of color is particularly evident.
+He employed many words and expressions taken from everyday speech, which was untypical for poets of his time, and he juxtaposed them with completely different terms that produced unexpected, powerful images.